Griffen8280/Rock64HASSIOSetup/README.md

 Information about the Hass.io supervisor plugin can be found here:
 https://www.home-assistant.io/hassio/

-The modules and scripts included here are to setup the LCD screen to output the running status of the Home Assistant application and the IP address of the device.
-It will also install the docker subsystem and pull all needed modules to setup the Home Assistant/hassio supervisor.
+The modules and scripts included here are to setup the LCD screen to output the running status of the Docker service and the IP address of the device.
+It will also install the Docker subsystem and pull all needed modules to setup the Home Assistant/hassio supervisor.

 # Installation Instructions